metasikander/www.BitcoinHivemind.com/_posts/2016-03-04-lightning-network.md

     if share-tokens move (within a channel) {

-        // Ie, "cash" is allowed to move, without triggering this rule, but if shares are transfered from one private key to another, this rule is triggered.

-        1. Require a counter (Bitcoin's 'sequence numbers') to be aggregated.
+        1. Require a counter (Bitcoin's 'sequence numbers') to be incremented.

         // We will explain how this is enforced later.

+        // "Cash" is allowed to move, without triggering this rule.

     }